the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 ##### Start screen

-In the first page of the application, enter the title of your work, write a message to indicate how your software to be mentioned, and select whether you are creating the `CITATION.cff` file for a software or a dataset.
+On the first page of the application, enter the title of your work, write a message to indicate how you want your software to be mentioned, and select whether you are creating a `CITATION.cff` file for a software or dataset.

 ```{figure} ../../figures/cffinit-1.jpg
 ---